Skip To Content

 Project Lead The Way

-Parkland High School offers three PLTW programs, including PLTW Computer Science, PLTW Biomedical Science, and PLTW Engineering.
+Parkland High School offers three PLTW programs in Computer Science, Biomedical Science, and Engineering.
 These courses are offered at the Honors or AP levels as indicated within the course titles.
-Below are the PLTW pathways for each program that show the sequence that students should follow when registering for these courses:

 Project Lead the Way: Computer Science